pe2mbs/example_webapp_angular/README.md

 This example project is to show how to use the webapp repository to provide the web server for an Angular frontend application.

+This example project is under MIT licence
+The webapp repository is under GPL2-only licence.

 See for more details the README.md in the webapp folder.

 ## Start